 10 projects coached since 2019

 From September 2019 to September 2020, Groof has already supported 10 rooftop greenhouse projects for a total of 175 hours of individual coaching and 5 on-site visits to help them build, develop and implement their project.
-These projects bring together different greenhouse techniques (hydroponic greenhouses, aquaponics, soil-based vegetable gardens, etc.) as well as different types of projects (educational, social, private, etc.) but all of them focus on ecology and the respect for
+These projects bring together different greenhouse techniques (hydroponic greenhouses, aquaponics, soil-based vegetable gardens, etc.) as well as different types of projects (educational, social, private, etc.) but all of them focus on ecology and the respect for environmental values.

 DISCOVER THE EARLY ADOPTERS - PROJECTS COACHED BY GROOF